The Good News About COVID-19 the Corporate Media Keeps Hidden

 As the pandemic panic porn continues because identified cases are rising, Dr. Fauci is back on television, and the media is once again demanding a national response.
 However, there is news they don’t share with you that could help reduce the already unwarranted levels of fear.
 Obviously, that doesn’t fit their partisan agenda.

 Many commentators have noted that rising case numbers are not necessarily a reason to sound the alarm.
-The fear with COVID-19 was always overwhelming the hospital system.
-The correct numbers to look at are COVID-19 hospitalizations, percent positive tests, and the age breakdown for severe disease.
+The fear with COVID-19 was always of overwhelming the hospital system.
+The correct numbers to look at are COVID-19 hospitalizations, the percent of positive tests, and the age breakdown for severe disease.

 COVID-19 Severity

-Note: Editor’s Note: Want to support PJ Media so we can keep telling the truth about China and the virus they unleashed on the world?
-Join PJ Media VIP and use the promo code WUHAN to get 25% off your VIP membership.